radoi-teodor/OSCP-Methodology/README.md

 SPECIAL CASE:
 \- Tomcat Apache =\> we need to access /manager/htmlin order to upload a **malicious war**

+**\!Note:**We can use burp bind port to use our localhost as the webserver and burp will redirect anything on the target \(good for debugging\), so no proxy will be involved\.

 ##### SQL injections

 \- check with quote “ ' ”